AmoreAndrea/network-automation-project/README.md

 8) On the mininet terminal : h1 ping h3 or whatever other command testing the connectivity between two hosts (like iperf)

 TO DO :

---> from testing, i found out the app does not know how to manage broadcast address, so we may need to add something for this
+ from testing, i found out the app does not know how to manage broadcast address, so we may need to add something for this
+ may need to consider including an ARP pkt handling function to discover the Dst and Src MAC address from their IP